Terms and Conditions

 15.2 Fynch makes no warranty against loss of data.

 15.3 Changes made to the software by the customer will invalidate the warranty.

 16. Governing Law and Disputes

-16.3 If the customer is established in a country other than the countries referred to in paragraph 2, then the Netherlands Arbitration Institute in Rotterdam has exclusive jurisdiction to hear disputes arising in connection with the agreement, without prejudice to Fynch’s right to sue the court of his place of residence.
+16.3 If the customer is established in a country other than the countries referred to in paragraph 2, then the Netherlands Arbitration Institute in Rotterdam has exclusive jurisdiction to hear disputes arising in connection with the agreement, without prejudice to Fynch’s right to have the buyer to sue the court of his place of residence.
 Rotterdam will be the place of arbitration and the arbitration will be conducted in Dutch.

-17. Change and reference
+17. Change and location

 These terms and conditions have been filed at the office of the Chamber of Commerce in Utrecht.
 The most recently filed version or the version that applied at the time of the conclusion of the agreement is always applicable.